yassouali/fast.ai_notes/cutting_edge_DL/lecture14.md

 label_arr = np.array(label_arr_full, copy=False)[keeps]
 ```

-In this lecture we're going to use VGG16 network, VGG16 is beging less used these days, this generally due to the number of parameters of the network (the majority of which are in the last fully connected layers), contrary to resnet where we directly reduce the input spatial dimensions by 4 (conv 7x7 with stride 2 then a maxpool) and lose a lot of low level information that is very important for per-pixel tasks like image segmentation and super resolution, with VGG16 we reduce the spatial dimension of the image gradually, by applying by some 3x3 convolutions followed by a max pooling operation periodicaly until we get to 7x7x512 and then apply fully connected layers.
+In this lecture we're going to use VGG16 network, VGG16 is being less used these days, this generally due to the number of parameters of the network (the majority of which are in the last fully connected layers), contrary to resnet where we directly reduce the input spatial dimensions by 4 (conv 7x7 with stride 2 then a maxpool) and lose a lot of low level information that is very important for per-pixel tasks like image segmentation and super resolution, with VGG16 we reduce the spatial dimension of the image gradually, by applying by some 3x3 convolutions followed by a max pooling operation periodically until we get to 7x7x512 and then apply fully connected layers.

 <p align="center"> <img src="../figures/vgg16.png" width="400"> </p>